maaaathieu4a/lp-kubes/README.md

 # get the lattepanda running
 The first challenge to avoid compiling too many things manually was to install a 64bit image on it.
 The bootloader is 32bits and this was a bit more annoying than expected.
-Fortunately someone else did the work already and I simply installed ubuntu from TODO
+Fortunately someone else did the work already and I simply installed ubuntu from [Linuxium isos](http://www.linuxium.com.au/isos)

 # configure it with ansible
 Once the image was in place I wanted to turn it into more of a server image,